 Configure Storage Adapter After Ghost Update.

-So it simply after you have done updating the version is done, you must move the "ghost-storage-cloudinary" directory again to the new version of ghost.
+So, simply after you have done updating the version is done, you must move the "ghost-storage-cloudinary" directory again to the new version of ghost.

 Let me know your thought or you find a mistake/outdated content for this post.